 Here's the parser output for the AND instruction:

-An important element to note is the type property, which in this case is assignment.
-The parser identifies the instruction type, other examples include branch and test, which broadly describes the type of operation this instruction represents and as a result the ‘shape' of the code that is generated.
+, which broadly describes the type of operation this instruction represents and as a result the ‘shape' of the code that is generated.

-Also, the expression property in this case has the value A & M. I could have also parsed these expressions into a nested AST, however the expressions are so trivial that this wouldn't have added much value.
+.
+I could have also parsed these expressions into a nested AST, however the expressions are so trivial that this wouldn't have added much value.

 Generator